meadsy123/crypto-marksman-bsc-sniper/README.md

 accept a trade if the minimal amount of tokens it gets is 0 (=always accepting).
 Slippage is the expected % difference between these quoted and executed prices.
 Low liquidity can also cause increased slippage, which is why larger orders tend to face higher slippage.

+<b>Tokens to sell</b>: The exact amount of tokens you wish to sell for BNB.

 <b>Amount of seconds to wait until sell</b>
 This field is used for the time between the buy transaction and the sell transaction.